Leaflet/Leaflet/CONTRIBUTING.md

 so that the build system knows about them.

-But please **do not commit the built files** (`leaflet.js` and `leaflet-src.js`) along with your changes, otherwise there may problems merging the pull request.
+But please **do not commit the built files** (`leaflet.js` and `leaflet-src.js`) along with your changes, otherwise there may be problems merging the pull request.
 These files are only commited in the `master` branch of the main Leaflet repository.

 Happy coding!